Home » Internal Business Signature Files?

 For those who are sig-config challenged, here’s one way to have multiple signature files at your beck and call.
 Start a new document in your Word Processing program.

-This way as you are writing emails, regardless of what software program you use or website you are on, you can easily open that document right from your Desktop.
-Then simply cut-n-paste the most apropos sig file for the communication at hand.
+This way, as you write emails, regardless of what software program you use or website you are on, you can easily open that document right from your Desktop.
+Then, simply cut and paste the most appropriate sig file for that specific communication.

 If you think about it, you can have a signature file for every situation and type of contact.
 Strictly business, less formal and personal too.

-I have seven signature files that I use on a regular basis.
-Of course having a bunch of different Websites contributes to that volume.
+I have seven signature files that I use regularly.
+Of course, having a bunch of different Websites contributes to that volume.

 What I Use and Recommend

-PostBox, the email program that I use, makes switching sig files very easy with a drop down box in every email.
+PostBox, the email program I use, makes switching sig files very easy with a drop-down box in every email.
 I can designate defaults by email address and create new signature files on the fly.

 There is no limit to the number of signature files you can create and use.
-For example, you could create a special signature file to reflect your changed status, hours or processes during the COVID-19 stay-at-home period.
+For example, you could create a unique signature file to reflect your changed status, hours, or processes during the COVID-19 stay-at-home period.

 Share the knowledge!